 EIF has a Savings Incentive Match Plan for Employees of Small Employers (SIMPLE) plan under Section 408(p) of the Internal Revenue Code.
 Eligibility is limited to employees receiving at least \$3,000 of compensation for the current and preceding calendar years.
 EIF contributes a matching amount equal to the eligible employee's salary reduction contributions up to a limit of 3% of the employee's compensation for the calendar year.
-The total amount of matching contributions for the years ended June 30, 2013 and 2012 was \$12,990 and \$12,380, and is included in employee benefits in the statement of functional expenses.
+The total amount of matching contributions for the years ended June 30, 2014 and 2013 was \$16,605 and \$12,990, respectively, and is included in employee benefits in the statement of functional expenses.